 www.naturalbornliar.com was created by Charlie as a way to share his work, build an audience and hopefully do a little shameless self-promotion.

-As of this writing, JSS has worked on several projects of literature, including one finished novel, Basilisk, that is currently in the submissions process to several agents.
-He has completed a handful of short stories as well and is currently writing the second novel in the Basilisk series.
+As of this writing, Charlie has worked on several projects of literature, including one finished novel, Basilisk, that is currently in the submissions process to several agents.
+He has completed a handful of short stories, a few novellas and is currently writing the second novel in the Basilisk series.